-In a career spanning 15 years and 2 months, Ricky Hatton fought 48 times with 45 wins and 3 losses.
+In a career spanning 15 years and two months, Ricky Hatton fought 48 times with 45 wins and 3 losses.
 By his last professional fight on November 24, 2012, Hatton's boxing record stood at 45-3 (32 KO wins, 3 KO losses).

 WBA | IBF | TheRing |